Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-The description adds value by summarizing targeting requirements ('at minimum supply geo_locations and age bounds') and clarifying the default status behavior.
-This goes beyond the schema's individual parameter documentation.
+Schema coverage is 100%, so the baseline is 3.
+The description adds value beyond the schema by explaining that targeting requires at minimum geo_locations and age bounds, details the default status and its sign-off condition, and clarifies the bidding scenarios.
+It reiterates some schema info but provides essential context.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.